BALTIMORE — Governor Larry Hogan has declared Maryland ready for phase one of reopening, lifting the state's stay-at-home order.

 REMAINING MANUFACTURING TO REOPEN: may resume operations in a safe manner which protects the health of employees, with guidelines encouraging multiple shifts and other safety precautions.

-PERSONAL SERVICES: Hair salons and barbershops can reopen beginning May 22 at 9 a.m., by appointment only with only 10 people inside at a time including staff.
+PERSONAL SERVICES: Hair salons and barbershops can reopen at 50% capacity, by appointment only.
 Tattoo, nail, and tanning salons must remain closed.

 - Going to the grocery store